 Overall protection of human health and the environment is a threshold criterion for all BCP Site alternatives.
-While the BCP Site poses no potential exposure to human health or the environment off-site, Alternative No. 3 increases the overall protection on the BCP Site by interrupting all direct exposure pathways and collecting and treating groundwater.
+Alternative No. 3 increases the overall protection on the BCP Site by interrupting all direct exposure pathways and collecting and treating groundwater.
 BCP Site workers are protected by following the SMP and Excavation Work Plans.
 The environment is protected by the extraction and treatment of the impacted and potentially impacted groundwater, and the containment provided by the soil cover.